PrestaShop/prestashop-specs/back-office/wishlist.md

 - virtual products
 - customizable products (text or file)

-What product information do I need to retrieve for favourites?
+What product information do I need to retrieve for favorites?
 All product information:
 - Price excl.
 VAT or incl.
 VAT + special offers,
 - Photos,